yapro/php/README.md

-# Docker file for build container with php 5.6
+# Docker file for build test container with php